 The joint venture between ABC and Univision is in many ways the most noteworthy effort by a major U.S. media outlet to capture large Hispanic audiences at times when the Spanish speaking demographic of the American population is notably growing.

 He admits that this effort is uncharted territory, and ABC also takes its share, which has already led to an important shift in the newsroom culture of the network.
-To give you an idea of that shift: Since a few weeks, all ABC News workers can take Spanish lessons at no cost!
+To give you an idea of that shift: Since some time, all ABC News workers can take Spanish lessons at no cost!

 It all started in 2011, when Ben Sherwood, ABC News President, was meeting with Conde and several other Univision execs to discuss the coverage of the upcoming 2012 American presidential elections, and after that, the partnership was set up modestly.